thegooddocsproject/request-for-comment/rfc002-procope-blog.md

 * There are **editors**, who edit pieces to align with our community standards and style.
 We'll want two editors—and only two editors—involved in any one piece, to keep editors from burning out and to keep the signal/noise ratio down.
 	* Publishers are also editors, and it should go without saying that an author is never their own editor.
 * Anyone in the blog group can be a **reviewer** when reviews are solicited.
 Pieces should have reviews solicited.
 * Anyone in the blog group can submit a proposal for a piece they want to create.
-Such pieces would be one-off blog posts or videos, and when green lit will go through the process of drafting, reviews, edits, and finally entering the publication queue.
+Such pieces would be one-off blog posts, and when green lit will go through the process of drafting, reviews, edits, and finally entering the publication queue.
 	* A few authors may do a series, but that will be limited—partly because our publication queue can't maintain several series, and partly because we want to see what contributors provide to the group before promising to support a series.
 * Anyone in the blog group can add to a topic wishlist.